xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 In this blog we will discuss one major component of Routed Optical Networking, the pluggable digital cohereent optics, and how they are managed using open models from the OpenConfig consortium.
 Management includes both provisioning the transceivers as well as monitoring them via telemetry.
+OpenConfig support is found in IOS-XR 7.7.1 or later across all IOS-XR routers supporting ZR/ZR+ DCO transceivers.

 We will focus primarily on constructs such as OpenConfig YANG models and provisioning via NETCONF or gNMI.
 Users looking for a more UI-driven approach to